opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.

 1. Name of API (heading level 2)
+1. Path and HTTP methods (heading level 3)
-2. Path parameters (heading level 3)
+1. Path parameters (heading level 3)
-3. Query parameters (heading level 3)
+1. Query parameters (heading level 3)
-4. Request fields (heading level 3)
+1. Request fields (heading level 3)
-5. Sample request (heading level 4)
+1. Sample request (heading level 4)
-6. Sample response (heading level 4)
+1. Sample response (heading level 4)
-7. Response fields (heading level 3)
+1. Response fields (heading level 3)

 ## API name